 8. SIPO compliance and review

-We monitor the funds each business day to confirm compliance with the SIPO.
+We generally monitor the funds each business day to confirm compliance with the SIPO.

 We review the SIPO annually and on an ad-hoc basis as required.
-An ad-hoc review may come about as a result of any fundamental changes in the investment environment or any changes to any fund's investment objectives.
+An ad-hoc review may be carried out due to: